pvinis/stevenhicks.me/blog/2018/01/2017-in-review.md

 tags: post
 layout: blog
 snippet: 2017 was awesome!
 I hit the speaker circuit hard.
 I'm hoping for a great 2018 as well!
+tagline: Yearly reviews posted after January are the worst.
+Good thing I got this in with 24 minutes to spare!
 ---

-_Yearly reviews posted after January are the worst.
-Good thing I got this in with 24 minutes to spare!_

 ## 2017